Mbaruku2003/alx-low_level_programming/0x03-debugging/README.md

-this is a readme for debugging. debugging is thechecking and removal of errors in a program.
+this is a program om debugging debugging is the removal of errors on code